krangelie/German_NLG_bias/README.md

 ---
 ## Running the code

 Switching between modes can be done via python run.py run_mode=MODENAME (`classifier` with `classifier_mode` set to `train` or `evaluate` the classifier, `eval_bias` to run a bias analysis).
 It is definitely recommended checking out the detailed options within the respective config files.
+(Python 3.8 recommended)

 ### Running bias evaluations